Liouville comparison theory for blowup of Euler-Arnold equations: The general breakdown result

 Also note that $\partial_1\varphi(r,r)$ is not the same as $\frac{d}{dr} \varphi(r,r)$; rather it is $\lim_{s\to r^-} \frac{\partial}{\partial r} \varphi(r,s)$.
 Hence the quantity $S(r)$ in \eqref{Sdef} is \emph{not} the same thing as the tempting simplification $r \, \frac{d}{dr} \frac{\varphi(r,r)}{\varphi(0,r)}$.

-Finally note that existence of $Q$ in the definition \eqref{Qdef} at zero is assumed implicitly, and this limit exists in all cases given by Lemma \ref{lem:greensfunction}.
+Finally note that existence of $Q$ in the definition \eqref{Qdef} at zero is assumed implicitly, and this limit exists in all cases given by Lemmas \ref{lem:greensfunctionhomog} and \ref{lem:greensfunctionnonhomog}.
 When $n=1$ in the cases $\dot{H}^1$ or $H^1$, and when $n=3$ in the cases $\dot{H}^2$ or $H^2$, this limit is positive, while in all higher dimensional cases we have $Q(0)=0$. \end{remark}